Best Nespresso machines for every budget, taste, and kitchen style

 Reasons to avoid

-Straight out the box, this felt like it was overheating the milk, but after a few cups of coffee, the Creatista seemed to settle down.
-Once I was used to its foibles, I found that the sensitive steam wand can make silky milk in seconds that is perfect for both lattes and cappuccinos.
+Who would it suit: Anybody who is keen on kitchen aesthetics and wants to get creative with their coffee, as there are lots of possibilities.
+I found that the sensitive steam wand can make silky milk in seconds that is perfect for both lattes and cappuccinos.
 Not only is that true for the usual dairy milk, but I also tested it on almond and oat milk and it was consistently delicious.

-Yet for all that I adore the Creatista, there's no escaping the fact that it's expensive.
+Small criticisms: I adore the Creatista, but there's no escaping the fact that it's expensive.
 I'm not sure the price tag is proportional to the single-serve experience: you still have to use Nespresso's own Vertuo pods and nobody else's and you can't adjust the settings beyond adding a different pod.
 There are proper espresso machines like the KitchenAid Espresso machine that are much less expensive.
-However, it has plenty of celebrity approval (you've likely seen the David Beckham ads) and it has my barista approval too.
+However, it has plenty of celebrity approval (you've likely seen the David Beckham ads) and it has our in-house barista's approval too.

 The best Nespresso machine for large homes